On this page

 What are the specific changes to prescribing policy due to the SUPPORT Act?

 - HCA is currently working to analyze and summarize the changes.
-We will have more specific information and an implementation plan by June 15, 2019.
+We will have more specific information by September 1, 2019.
 Please check back regularly for updates.
 HCA will also send out provider alert updates as needed.
 You can sign up for alerts if you have not already.

 Does the SUPPORT Act apply to skilled nursing facility and home care patients?